traviscooper/node-wkhtml/Readme.md

 Create an image constructor with default global options.
 See http://madalgo.au.dk/~jakobt/wkhtmltoxdoc/wkhtmltoimage_0.10.0_rc2-doc.html for option documenation.

-    // All PDFs created with this constructor will by default be 900px wide var Image = require("node-wkhtml").image({ width: 900 });
+    // All images created with this constructor will by default be 900px wide var Image = require("node-wkhtml").image({ width: 900 });

     // Generate image from URL